-Application Specific Issues Universal Issues

-Governance: Who gets priority (volunteer firefighter?)
-Competing requests for priority Interoperability between roadside equipment (RSE) and onboard equipment (OBE) Communications When is DSRC really needed?

-Security: Prevent requests for priority from unauthorized vehicles Security of links between external data sources (Maps and RSE) and vehicle OBE; security of links to RSE

-Dependence on reliable map and roadway geometry information

-Social Equity

-Safety and mobility impacts on non- connected vehicles

-Safety and mobility impacts on other road users

-Use of data

-Privacy (movement tracking)

-Enforcement

-Liability
+Application Specific Issues Universal Issues Governance: What is the role of private contractors?
+What rules govern their involvement?
+Are agreements necessary across different jurisdictions?
+Interoperability between roadside equipment (RSE) and onboard equipment (OBE) Communications When is DSRC really needed? ■ Data Governance: Given data from multiple sources, how is data de-conflicted and verified?
+Are there rules governing the amount of data needed to initiate a maintenance or construction response (e.g., data from more than one vehicle).
+Security of links between external data sources (Maps and RSE) and vehicle OBE; security of links to RSE Dependence on reliable map and roadway geometry information Social Equity Safety and mobility impacts on non- Credentialing: How are Maintenance and Construction Personnel who interact with the application trained?
+What actions are they permitted with respect to this application? connected vehicles Safety and mobility impacts on other road users Use of data Privacy (movement tracking) Liability: If unnecessary maintenance or construction actions are taken based on data from this application, who is responsible?
+EnforcementLiability